Naurislv/P9-PID-Control-Project/README.md

 }
 ```

-To also control speed another 'PID' like the controller is created which also consists of three parts.
+To also control speed another PID like controller is created which also consists of three parts.
 Current speed, Current Steering angle, and CTE.

 Speed PID controller: